my-language-skills/simple-revision-cleaner/README.txt

 == Screenshots ==

+1. Settings page in network administration
-1. Settings page in single site (General Settings page).
+2. Settings page in single site (General Settings page).
-2. Settings page in network administration
+3. Settings page in single site when option is locked by network administrator (General Settings page)

 == Changelog ==